sopel-irc/sopel.chat/_usage/installing.md

 folder]({{ site.repo }}/tree/master/contrib).
 Both single- (`sopel.service`)
 and multi-instance (`sopel@.service`) examples exist.

+If you create a script or configuration file to run Sopel under another init system, feel free to submit it to [the repo]({{ site.repo }}) for other users' convenience.

 ## First run

 > If you're running Sopel on Windows, replace all following occurrences of `sopel` with `python sopel.py`